ebs-universe/fpv-gcc/docs/index.rst

             \vspace{-1.5em}

-        ``fpvgcc`` is a part of the EBS universe of packages and tools for constrained embedded systems
+        ``fpvgcc`` is part of the EBS universe of packages and tools for constrained embedded systems

 .. raw:: latex